Students with Disabilities - Services

 - contact publishers to check if an electronic file of the book is available

-Student Support will make trained support providers available who will be responsible for editing or formatting of electronic files to make them fully available to the student.
+Student Wellbeing will make trained support providers available who will be responsible for editing or formatting of electronic files to make them fully available to the student.
 In some cases, a publisher may request that the student purchase a print version of a book before making an electronic file of the text available.